zikula-modules/Scribite/Resources/doc/installationAndUsage.md

 Scribite is installed the same as any Zikula module from the Extensions page.

 Scribite works as a *hook-based* module __only__.
 This means in order to utilize its functions, you must hook Scribite (the provider) to the module you wish to use the editors in (the subscriber).
-To hook them together, go the the subscriber module's admin page and click the last links in the admin bar (hooks).
+To hook them together, go to the subscriber module's admin page and click the hooks link in the admin bar.
 You will see a drag and drop interface allowing you to drag Scribite to your intended subscriber.
 After this, go to your subscriber's 'new item' page and the textarea should have a new WYSIWYG editor!